 Retail Sales measure the change in the total value of inflation-adjusted sales at the retail level.
 It is the foremost indicator of consumer spending, which accounts for the majority of overall economic activity.

-A higher than expected reading should be taken as positive/bullish for the EUR while a lower than expected reading should be taken as negative/bearish for the EUR.
+A higher than expected reading should be taken as positive/bullish for the BRL, while a lower than expected reading should be taken as negative/bearish for the BRL.

 Monetary policy refers to the actions undertaken by a country's monetary authority, central bank or government to achieve certain national economic goals.
 It is based on the relationship between interest rates at which money can be borrowed and total supply of money.
 Policy rates are the most important rates within a country's monetary policy.
 These can be: deposit rates, lombard rates, rediscount rates, reference rates etc. Changing them influences economic growth, inflation, exchange rates and unemployment.